 4 Reasons to Get a Master’s Degree

 Ever wonder to yourself, “Why go to grad school?”
-Here’s why: A formal education is a credential that no one can take away, and it’s a gift that keeps on giving throughout your lifetime.
+Here’s why: A formal, advanced education is a credential that no one can take away, and it’s a gift that keeps on giving throughout your lifetime.

 At this particular moment, that rings especially true.
-As America wrestles with the COVID-19 pandemic and related unemployment, this might just be the ideal time to go back to school and earn your master’s degree.
+As America continues to work through the pandemic, and employers are navigating “The Great Resignation,” this might just be the ideal time to go back to school and earn your master’s degree.

 The decision to advance your education is a personal one, and there are many reasons to do so.
-But consider these four compelling reasons to get a master’s degree and take your education to the next level.
+But consider these four compelling reasons to get a master’s degree and take your education, and career, to the next level.

 1. You’re Joining an Elite Club

 Bragging rights.
-The most recent data available from the U.S. Census Bureau indicates that only about 11% of Americans over the age of 25 hold an advanced degree.
+The most recent data available from the National Census for Education Statistics (NCES) indicates that only about 13% of Americans over the age of 25 hold an advanced degree.
 That’s a pretty select group—and there are no annual membership fees.

 Yes, bragging rights at the family BBQ are justified, but also consider the sense of personal accomplishment you will have upon completing a master’s degree or graduate certificate program.
 Not to mention how stimulated your brain will be with the added knowledge.